Save up to $ 100 on Pixel 6 Black Friday - ExBulletin

 Save up to $ 100 on Pixel 6 Black Friday

 Best Buy is currently offering a Black Friday discount for unlocked Google Pixel 6 128GB Android smartphones for $ 549.
 Those who activate with a carrier today can also reduce the price to $ 499.
 RedCard members will match with targets that can save an additional 5%, for a total of $ 521.55.
-In either case, you’ll see the first direct cash discount on the new release, saving as much as $ 100 from the usual $ 599, marking the lowest ever.
+In either case, considering the first direct cash discount for a new release will save $ 100 from the usual $ 599 continuation rate, marking the lowest ever.

 Launched last month, Google Pixel 6 offers the latest Android experience centered around a 6.4-inch 90Hz display.
 All have the first ever Google Tensor smartphone chip and 128GB of storage.
 Then back, you’re looking at a dual sensor camera array to complete the latest package from Google.
 Dive into a hands-on review and then proceed below to find out more.

-Note: Update: Amazon is currently offering the first discount on the Google Pixel 6 and is offering a 256GB unlocked model for $ 649.
-Down from $ 699, this is the best I’ve seen unconnected to a carrier.